CloudDevCrusader/CloudDevCrusader/README.md

 ### Outro

 I hope you like my new profile and description, any questons or improvement proposals?
-Please write me at [blog@markuswagner.dev](mailto:blog@markuswagner.dev) Thank you very muchg!!
+Please write me at [blog@markuswagner.dev](mailto:blog@markuswagner.dev) Thank you very much!!